Forced Labour Slavery

 What does forced labour slavery look like?

 Victims who try and escape commonly report being tracked down, beaten and returned to the facility.
-But many victims of slavery don’t try to run away because owners use fear and deception that traps them more strongly than physical locks and walls.
+But many victims of slavery don’t try to run away because traffickers use threats, fear and deception to trap them.